 I want to introduce you all to a

 little BIG product Des and I have been working on.
 Summertime is the ultimate season for snacking.
 We spend countless hours at the beach, at the park, camping, in the car during a long road trip, or lazily lounging in front of the TV.
-So instead of turning to your usual pint of ice cream, bag of potato chips, and sugar fruit snacks – we wanted to create a series of tasty, fun, and HEALTHY snacks for you and your family to enjoy this summer.
+So instead of turning to your usual pint of ice cream, bag of potato chips, and sugar fruit snacks – we wanted to create a series of tasty, fun, and HEALTHY snacks like these apple chips for you and your family to enjoy this summer.
 But it doesn’t stop when school is back in session!
 We hope you’ll enjoy these snacks year round and even include some in your kid’s school lunches.

 Each Saturday from now until the end of August we’ll be sharing our latest and greatest snacks.
 We hope you’ll follow along and please leave us a comment if you tried one!
 We love to hear if you’re enjoying our recipes!

 Now – many of the snacks we will be sharing are dehydrated foods.
 We’ve found that these are easy to transport and take on the go.
 But we’ll also be including some non-dehydrated snacks as well.